mafintosh/abstract-chunk-store/README.md

 }
 ```

-If the index doesn't exist in the storage an error should
+If the index doesn't exist in the storage an error should be returned.

-be returned
+#### `chunkStore.close(cb)`

+Close the underlying resource, e.g. if the store is backed by a file, this would close the
+file descriptor.

+#### `chunkStore.destroy(cb)`

+Destroy the file data, e.g. if the store is backed by a file, this would delete the file
+from the filesystem.

 ## Test Suite